I/We Art

 I/We Art offers a diverse collection of images combining representational or abstract elements or strangeness to explore social fields .

 .This work “Finding joy at Pistyll Rhaeadr” seeks to place you in the image to experience the scene as though you were there.
-The joy is that this person has found a solution to the opposing forces shown on each side of the image.
+The joy is that this person has found a solution to the opposing forces shown on each side of the image. ( This idea is similar to the Green World approach described below in the Arnolfini series of images).
 The technigue of placing a "back-figure" in the image was used by Caspar David Friedrich and is termed Rückenfigur.

 The Singularity